3D Modeling and Automated Measurement of Concrete Cracks via Segment Anything Refinement and Visual Inertial LiDAR Fusion: Experiment Setup

 \subsection{Platforms}

-This study introduces a state-of-the-art 3D reconstruction system based on SLAM technology, specifically designed for the detection and reconstruction of cracks in concrete structures.
-By seamlessly integrating LiDAR and visual data, the system significantly improves data accuracy, enabling precise crack measurement and efficient 3D reconstruction in real time.
-To facilitate real-world applications, we developed a handheld device (Figure~\ref{fig:hardware}) equipped with a global shutter camera and lens, a LiDARslisted in Table~\ref{tab:equipment_parameters}
+This study presents a state-of-the-art 3D reconstruction system based on SLAM technology, specifically designed for crack detection and measurement in concrete structures.
+By seamlessly integrating LiDAR point cloud and image data, the system significantly enhances data accuracy, enabling precise crack measurements and efficient real-time 3D reconstruction.
+To facilitate real-world applications, a handheld device (Figure~\ref{fig:hardware}a) equipped with a global shutter camera, lens, LiDAR, and IMU was developed, as detailed in Table~\ref{tab:equipment_parameters}.

-The LiDAR captures precise point-cloud data while the camera is utilized for high-resolution image acquisition. the LiDAR captures precise point-cloud data.
+The LiDAR captures precise point-cloud data while the camera is utilized for high-resolution image acquisition.
 The IMU records the high-frequency motion changes of the device, and the industrial computer coordinates system operations and stores the collected data.
+The device is powered by an Intel i7-1265UE CPU with 32 GB of RAM and an integrated power supply.
 This integration of components ensures both precision in crack quantification and the robustness of the 3D reconstruction process.
-The device is powered by an Intel i7-1265UE CPU with 32 GB of RAM and an integrated power supply.